-To report an incident or student concern, please click the link next to the name of the school associated with the incident.
+To report an incident or student concern, please click this link: Guilford Elementary Student Concern Form.
 You will be directed to complete a form which will be forwarded to that school's administrative staff.

 PLEASE NOTE: As with any emergency, please call 911 right away.
 The Student Concern forms, while monitored by school administrators, do not go to law enforcement agencies and may not be read immediately upon receipt.

 Plainfield Schools conducted a survey of students, teachers, administrators, parents and community members.
 One key takeaway?
 Well over half of students of all ages reported feeling sad every day.

 While we realize that feeling sad does not usually lead to self-harm or suicide, it is cause for concern.
 There has been increased focus in recent years on the increase of suicide in the United States, and Indiana is not immune.